Each of us responds differently to trauma and loss. There is not one way a survivor of sexual violence should act or behave.

 - Unable to have physical intimacy

 It could also happen that you do not experience many or any of these feelings or behaviors.
 At any time, however, something may trigger your memory of the assault and throw you into crisis.
 “I must be crazy” is a common thought during this crisis; however, feeling the effects of a sexual assault long after it has happened is a common experience.
 These feelings may surface when they are least expected.
 You may choose to block them out or find yourself wanting to talk about the assault over and over again.
-All of this is typical, normal behavior for survivors of rape.
+All of this is typical, normal behavior for survivors of assault.
 As you experiences these feelings and behaviors, realize that a counselor could help you get through the rape and assist in stopping unhealthy behaviors and move to a path toward healing.